Stage III Thyroid Cancer

 Research indicates that treatment with radioactive iodine improves survival for patients with thyroid cancer that has spread to nearby lymph nodes or to distant locations in the body.
 2

 The development of more effective cancer treatments requires that new and innovative therapies be evaluated with cancer patients.
 Clinical trials are studies that evaluate the effectiveness of new drugs or treatment strategies.
 Future progress in the treatment of stage III thyroid cancer will result from the continued evaluation of new treatments in clinical trials.

 Patients may gain access to better treatments by participating in a clinical trial.
 Participation in a clinical trial also contributes to the cancer community’s understanding of optimal cancer care and may lead to better standard treatments.
 Patients who are interested in participating in a clinical trial should discuss the risks and benefits of clinical trials with their physician.
 Areas of active investigation aimed at improving the treatment of stage III thyroid cancer include the following:

-Radiation therapy uses high-energy rays to damage cells so that they are unable to grow and divide.
+Radiation Therapy after Surgery: Radiation therapy uses high-energy rays to damage cells so that they are unable to grow and divide.
 Without the ability to replenish themselves, the cancer cells die.
 Similar to surgery, radiation therapy is a local treatment used to eliminate cancer cells in the area where the rays are focused, but cannot kill cancer cells that have already spread throughout the body.